 There are many different methods to tow a 4-Wheel-Drive vehicle these days.
-Towing options include the flatbed truck, tow trailers, tow dollies and flat towing with a triangle bar.
-A flatbed or trailer is not always a practical or financially viable towing option so let us explore our other two available options.
+Towing options include the flatbed truck, tow trailers, tow dollies, and flat towing with a triangle bar.
+A flatbed or trailer is not always a practical or financially viable towing option, but sometimes you have no choice.
 The following article will discuss towing your 4 wheel drive with an RV or Motor-home using either a Dolly or Triangle Bar.

 Flat Towing a 4 Wheel Drive Safely

 It is of vital importance to always consult your owner’s manual first for instructions and precautions for safe flat towing.
 Inform yourself of the dos and don’ts of your specific model 4WD with regards to unlocking and disengaging all the appropriate features to ensure no damage occurs while flat towing.

 An adjustable tow bar is one easy method of flat towing a 4 Wheel Drive safely.
 This is a rigid set of bars in the shape of a triangle that connects the vehicle being flat towed directly to the tow hitch.
 This method allows for risk-free flat towing of a 4 Wheel Drive with all 4 wheels rolling on the ground.
 You still, however, need to take special precautions to protect the drive-train and transmission by placing them in the correct mode before towing.Click here for a list of suitable Tow Bars for flat towing

 A manual transmission 4WD with a manual transfer case and manual hubs can be set up perfectly for flat towing safely with all 4 wheels down without risking any damage to the drive-train.

 - Try and adjust the tow triangle as level as possible to your tow hitch

 - Make some adjustments if necessary like flipping the hitch upside down to get the bar as level as possible with the hitch